 That being said, look for headphones that can cover a wide range of frequencies.
 Also, stay away from those that claim to boost the bass (we’re look at you, fashionable-pair-of-professionally-looking-headphones-whose-name-we-can’t-mention).

 For production purposes, you need something that doesn’t add any extra flavor to your sound.
 They should be bland.
 It will suck but you will get used to it.

 Ready for Monitor Speakers?

-You can also opt for some studio monitors and speakers.
+You can also opt for some studio monitors and speakers with cables.
 Having them enables you to listen to your track in a real acoustic setting, so it is also crucial, especially if you are making club or dance music.

 In our studio monitor speakers guides, we mentioned that different monitors imbibe different characters to tracks.
 This means that your track will sound different depending on the speakers used.

 This is also why we suggest listening to your track through different monitors, such as a laptop speaker, a phone speaker, or even your car’s speakers, before sending them to a client or distributor.

 This here is optional depending on what your objective is.
 But if you’re going to produce music and not just record instruments and layer tracks, you’re going to find a controller handy.

 MIDI stands for Musical Instrument Digital Interface.
 It is the language which digital instruments and computers use to communicate.
 MIDI controllers enable you to send data from an instrument (the notes of a song, a hit of a drum, or a flick of a knob).

 Although it is possible to create music with just a mouse or even a laptop tracking pad, controllers make it much easier to input MIDI data.